What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Creating STR-2022

-Since randomly sampling sentence pairings would result in mostly unrelated sentences, we selected sentence pairs with varying amounts of lexical overlap.\footnote{Further implementation and data source details are presented in Appendix Section \ref{ref:appendix_data}.)} This also allowed us to systematically study the impact of lexical overlap on semantic relatedness.
-For the paraphrase datasets (Formality, ParaNMT, and Wikipedia), we obtained sentence pairs in two ways: by directly taking the paraphrase pairs (indicated by the suffix {\it \_pp}, and by randomly pairing sentences from two different paraphrase pairs (suffixed by {\it \_r}).
-The paraphrase pairs were selected at random from the source dataset, whereas the lexical overlap strategy was applied in the creation of the random pairs. \gr{From STS, we randomly sampled 50 sentence pairs having similarity scores between $[0\mhyphen 1)$, 50 pairs having scores between $[1\mhyphen 2)$, and so on. } Table \ref{tab:data_sources} summarizes key details of the sentence pairs in STR-2021. \gr{Further details about the source datasets and sampling are presented in the Appendix.}
+From each source, we sampled sentences that were between 5 and 25 words long. \rd{We selected sentence pairs with varying amounts of lexical overlap because randomly sampling sentence pairings would result in mostly unrelated sentences.} This also allowed us to systematically study the impact of lexical overlap on semantic relatedness.
+For the paraphrase datasets (Formality, ParaNMT, and Wikipedia), we obtained sentence pairs in two ways: by directly taking the paraphrase pairs (indicated by the suffix {\it \_pp}), and by randomly pairing sentences from two different paraphrase pairs (suffixed by {\it \_r}).
+The paraphrase pairs were selected at random from the source dataset, whereas the lexical overlap strategy was applied in the creation of the random pairs. \gr{From STS, we randomly sampled 50 sentence pairs having similarity scores in $[0\mhyphen 1)$, 50 pairs having scores in $[1\mhyphen 2)$, and so on. }

+\fl{Initially, we sought to annotate 1000 sentence pairs from each source.
+As our goal was to cover as large a range of relatedness, sentence structures, lengths and topics as possible, we lowered the amount of sentence pairs to obtain the desired variety.
+For example, SNLI pairs had little variation in sentence length and so we reduced the number of sampled instances; their semantic relatedness also tends to skew towards the higher range, and we aimed to balance this out with a larger number of random, non-paraphrasal pairs from other sources (Formality). } Table \ref{tab:data_sources} summarizes key details of the sentence pairs in STR-2022. \gr{Further details about the source data and sampling are in Appendix \ref{ref:appendix_data}.}